gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 5-15-23 Lafayette with the TV-85
+FINALLY got a chance to break out the Televue for real!
+Skies were 5/2-3/3.

+Setup and polar align went well...then did a focus test on Vega with the Bahtinov mask to dial in focus.
+Started on Alkaid, and hopped over to the whirlpool...took a while, but using stellarium as my chart helped.
+I'm gonna update that map now that I've done it...

+Did the exposure stuff from the astrophotograpy book...and yeah, the whirlpool popped!!!
+Started collecting lights, and pinged Andy (looked like he was still awake).
+Then I noticed streaks in the lights...did my batteries die?
+Nope...meridian flip put the camera against the tripod!
+Boo!!!
+Showed off some of the pics to Andy and Lara online, then started to meridian flip, when a big cloud came in. ('bout 11:30pm)  Checked east...I can wait this one out.

+Decided to switch to herc; went visual to get it centered, then switched over to the cam.
+Tried the mask for focusing, but the diffraction lines were too dim...gonna want to print that other version and see if it's better.
+Spent some time focusing by hand, then took a bunch of "lights".
+Did darks next, then Flats, then flat-darks.
+Forgot the bias....we'll see how the calibration compares.

+Past 1am now; but have to try the ring!!!
+Just do the pointer, and yeah, able to get it in frame...and it's a little bigger than I expect.

+Curious to see how these all process...

 # 5-7-23 Astrometry.net
 Okay, found a real cool site.
 It does plate solving...which basically shows you WHERE any given picture is in the sky.
 Also gives arc-seconds per pixel and FOV.
 nova.astrometry.net